5.7 “Learning to participate” through formal, non-formal and informal learning

 Participative structures within formal educations settings

-Competence gaining through active participation is more emphasised in all levels of education since new curricula were introduced on 1 August 2016.
+Competence gaining through active participation strengthened in all levels of education after the introduction of the new curricula on 1 August 2016.
 According to the curricula, the aim is to create a culture of action which supports students’ engagement and participation.
 The idea is to include all students in the planning, realising, developing and evaluating of education and matters concerning the learning community.
-According to the Basic Education Act, the Act on General Upper Secondary Schools and Act on Vocational Education and Training, education providers must promote the participation of all pupils and students and to ensure that all students have an opportunity to express their opinions on matters related to students’ status.
+According to the Basic Education Act (in Finnish, also available in Swedish), the Act on General Upper Secondary Schools (in Finnish, also available in Swedish) and Act on Vocational Education and Training (in Finnish, also available in Swedish) , education providers must promote the participation of all pupils and students and to ensure that all students have an opportunity to express their opinions on matters related to students’ status.
 In addition, schools and educational institutions must have a student body.
 The task of the student body is to promote collaboration between students and the school, and it must be heard in decisions regarding the drafting of school curricula and other plans, such as those involving the formulation of codes of conduct in schools.

 Measures to encourage student participation in the local community and wider society